 Not Quite a Wife

-Good news--Not Quite a Wife will be #17 on the NYTimes mass market list on September 14, and it's #45 on the USAToday list this week.
+Good news--Not Quite a Wife was #17 on the NYTimes mass market list on September 14, and it's #45 on the USAToday. and Library Journal just named Not Quite a Wife on their best 2014 books in Romance.
 Yayyyyyyyy!

-It's release time for, Not Quite a Wife.
+Not Quite a Wife is now in stores and online.
 Sixth in my Lord Lords series for Kensington, it's the story of Kirkland, enigmatic spymaster, wealthy shipping magnate, loyal friend, and, as it turns out, long estranged husband.
 Here's the blurb:

 Marry in haste, repent at leisure!